effectivehomeoffice/effectivehomeoffice.com/README.md

 ## Monitor

 Don't work primarily on your notebook monitor for ergonomic reasons.
-Get an external 27" to 30" height-adjustable display.
+Get an external 27" to 30" display.
 4K resolution is required to show scaled content sharply.
 No ultra-wide or 5K+: Use a popular resolution, so others can display your screen when shared.
 We would love to see a webcam built-in, good speakers and Thunderbolt 3 in a beautiful design.